Slow Cooker BBQ Ribs

 - 1 tablespoon ground black pepper

-¼ teaspoon cayenne pepper
+- ¼ teaspoon (0.25 teaspoon) cayenne pepper

 - 2 large yellow onions, sliced

 - 1 cup (250 ml) water

-1 (40-ounce) bottle barbecue sauce (your favorite)
+- 40 ounce (1133.98 ml) bottle barbecue sauce (your favorite)

 - In a small bowl, whisk together the paprika, brown sugar, salt, black pepper and cayenne.
 Rub the spice blend evenly over both sides of the ribs.